-An individual who believes that he/she has been bullied will notify the principal or dean of students in his/her building who is the designated investigator.
-The alternate investigator is the school counselor assigned to a student's attendance center.
-The investigator may request that the individual complete the Bullying Formal Complaint form and turn over evidence of the incident, including, but not limited to, letters, tapes, or pictures.
+An individual who believes that he/she has been bullied will notify the principal in his/her building who is the designated investigator.
+An alternate investigator is the school counselor assigned to a student's attendance center.
+The investigator may request that the individual complete the Bullying Formal Complaint form and turn over evidence of the incident, including, but not limited to, letters, tapes, electronic or digital messages or pictures.
 Information received during the investigation is kept confidential to the extent possible.

-The principal, or dean of students or the alternate investigator, with permission from the principal, has the authority to initiate an investigation in the absence of a written complaint.
+The principal or the alternate investigator, with permission from the principal, has the authority to initiate an investigation in the absence of a written complaint.